FundacaoJoaoPinheiro/R/Curso Shiny/curso_shiny.md

                        h5("Fifth level title"),
                        h6("Sixth level title"),
                        p("p creates a paragraph of text."),
                        p("A new p() command starts a new paragraph.
-Supply a style attribute to change the format of the entire paragraph.", style = "font-family: 'times'; font-si16pt"), strong("strong() makes bold text."),
+Supply a style attribute to change the format of the entire paragraph.", style = "font-family: 'times'; font-size: 16pt"), strong("strong() makes bold text."),
                        em("em() creates italicized (i.e, emphasized) text."),
                        br(),